zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ### [PowerShell](#tab/powershell3)

-View your virtual machine scale set and capacity reservation group association with instance view by using PowerShell.
+View the association of your virtual machine scale set and capacity reservation group by using Instance View in PowerShell.

 ```powershell-interactive
 $CapRes=